FEUSION/PyHRM/README.md

 <br />

-# What is PyHRM?
+## What is PyHRM?
-[PyHRM]([https://github.com/FEUSION/Extractor](https://feusion.github.io/PyHRM/)) is a python based library for processing HRM data, especially, DNA melting signals to extact features like 'Melting Temperatures', 'Take-off and Touch-down points of melting signal (Temperature at which peak start rising and temperature at which peak falls down)','Peak prominences',and 'Area Under the curve'.
-Additionally, the library offers vision based filtering, to eliminate noisy signals from the data and provides only genuine peaks with all the above mentioned features.
+[PyHRM]([https://github.com/FEUSION/Extractor](https://feusion.github.io/PyHRM/)) is a python based library for processing High Resolution Melting (HRM) data, especially, DNA melting signals to extact features like 'Melting Temperatures', 'Take-off and Touch-down points of melting signal (Temperature at which peak start rising and temperature at which peak falls down)','Peak prominences',and 'Area Under the curve'.
+Additionally, the library offers interactive visualization for DNA melting singal and vision based filtering, to eliminate noisy signals from the data and provides only genuine peaks with all the above mentioned features.

-# Installing with PIP
+## Installing with PIP

 ```
 python -m pip install PyHRM